HeroesLament/oxitrait/README.md

-Find the package here: https://pypi.org/project/pytrait/
+Find the package here: https://pypi.org/project/OxiTrait/

-PyTrait
+OxiTrait
 =======

 Do you like Python, but think that multiple inheritance is a bit too flexible?
 Are you looking for a more constrained way to define interfaces and re-use code?

-Try using PyTraits!
+Try using OxiTraits!

 We provide three metaclasses that aid writing code for shared behavior separately from concrete types.
 For the most part, `Trait`s define interfaces, `Struct`s define state,